Resources > Healthy Community

 Groups/projects must pass due diligence.
 This will be project-specific, and we can talk through what this looks like for your project if it is a concern.

 It’s important that we deliver meaningful, purposeful projects that our communities influence and shape.
-This year, we are shifting to a community-led model.
+In 2025, we shifted to a community-led model.

-The Live Well Havering team will check that the bid meets the criteria to be shortlisted to the community panel stage.
+The Live Well Havering team check that the bid meets the essential criteria.

-Then, successful applicants will be invited to present their project to a community panel.
+Then, successful applicants are invited to present their project to a community panel.

 Some voluntary sector champions are on our panel.
 They will be able to bid for the fund, but will not be involved in any discussions about their own bid.

-Groups were invited to apply on the online portal.
+Groups are invited to apply on the online portal.

-We know that written bids are not accessible to everyone, so you could submit a written application or a video.
+We know that written bids are not accessible to everyone, so you can submit a written application or a video.

-• How much money do you need and what will you spend it on?
+• How much money do you need to run the project and what will you spend it on?
+Please note you will be asked to provide a budget if you move to the community panel stage.

 • How are you going to reach your target audience?

-Groups also indicated whether they would be able to provide essential documents, such as a constitution and safeguarding policy.
+You will also be asked if you have essential documents, such as a constitution and safeguarding policy.

-Applications closed on 30th June 2025.
-The Live Well Havering team and the Community Panel read and processed the bids in July 2025.
+Applications close on 30th June 2026.
+The Live Well Havering team and the Community Panel will read and process the bids in July 2026.

-Successful applicants have to provide essential documentation by 12th September 2025:
+Successful applicants will be asked to provide essential documentation (deadline in September 2026).

 • A constitution